jduarte-refugehouse/foster-home-visit/docs/vercel-preview-deployment-config.md

 Preview deployments in Vercel are automatically created for every branch and pull request.
 This guide explains how to configure preview deployments to automatically detect which microservice they should run.

+> **See also:** [Vercel Branch Deployment Strategy](./vercel-branch-deployment-strategy.md) for production branch configuration and deployment isolation.

 ## The Problem

 When you push to a branch like `feature/case-management-update`, Vercel automatically creates a preview deployment.
 But how does it know which microservice code to use?